|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 With that he swiped his PADD up from beside his seat and ran excitedly out of the mess hall.

-Beside Hansen, Sharp Smile began purring.
+Beside Seven, Sharp Smile began purring.
 “I told you he likes you.”

-“I am sure you are mistaken, Ensign,” Hansen replied.
+“I am sure you are mistaken, Ensign,” Seven replied.
 “Commander McMurty was merely reacting to the sudden excitement of his idea.”

 “An idea you gave him, Lieutenant,” said the Sivaoan as she nudged her with her elbow.
 “Why did you ask about the Border Patrol, anyway?
 So they blow up asteroids that might get in the way, so what?”